Workplace & Career

 When in doubt, read the room you already work in.
 For more on reading those signals, see our guide on how managers signal they are ready to promote you.

-Birthday Wishes for a Boss: Examples by Tone
+Funny Birthday Wishes for a Boss

-| Relationship | Example wish |
+| Situation | Example birthday wish for your boss |

 |---|---|

-| Formal / new manager | "Happy birthday.
+| New manager | "Happy birthday.
 I appreciate the steady leadership you have brought to the team this year.
 Wishing you a great day." |

 One honest detail about how your boss made the year better will always beat a stack of borrowed adjectives.